 Statue of Gulaxis

 If a humanoid or expensive and well made meal (100gp+ in value) is sacrificed to the statue, Gulaxis may be entreated to answer any food-related question he is asked.
-Gulaxis will also take time to offer forbidden recipes in exchange for horrible deeds, food related deeds.
+Gulaxis will also take time to offer forbidden recipes in exchange for horrible, food related deeds.

 This room also acts as the meat storage, victims are stored here to honor Gulaxis, chickens are stored here to go into the soup.